CLI & Scriptability API

 report

-Send a bug report, idea, or praise to the crystl team.
+Draft a bug report, idea, or praise for the crystl team.
 Free on every tier.
 Write the report in plain language and never include terminal output, file paths, or secrets.

 crystl report bug "approval panel hangs after Ctrl-C"